ndrewtl/airspace-jekyll/_posts/2018-12-10-topic-modelling-python.md

     tweet = re.sub('(@[A-Za-z]+[A-Za-z0-9-_]+)', '', tweet) # remove tweeted at
     return tweet
 ```
 Below we make a master function which uses the two functions we created above as sub functions.
 This is a common way of working in Python and makes your code tidier and more reusable.
+It will also do some more cleaning of the data.
+This following section of bullet points describes what the `clean_tweet` master function is doing at each step.
+If you want you can skip reading this section and just use the function for now.
+You will likely notice some strange words in your topics so when you finally generate them you should come back to second last bullet point about **stem**ming.

 In the master function we apply these steps in order:
 - Strip out the users and links from the tweets but we leave the hashtags as I believe those can still tell us what people are talking about in a more general way.

 - After this we make the whole tweet lowercase as otherwise the algorithm would think that the words 'climate' and 'Climate' were the same. ie it is case sensitive.

 - Next we remove punctuation characters, contained in the `my_punctuation` string,  to further tidy up the text.
 We need to do this or we could find tokens\* which have punctuation at the end or in the middle.

 - In the next two steps we remove double spacing that may have been caused by the punctuation removal and remove numbers.

 *By now the data is a lot tidier and we have only lowercase letters which are space separated.
 The only punctuation is the '#' in the hashtags.*
 - Next we change the form of our tweet from a string to a list of words.
 We also remove stopwords in this step.
 Stopwords are simple words that don't tell us very much.
 Print the `my_stopwords` variable to see what words we are removing and think whether you can still get the gist of any sentence if you were to take out these words.

 - In the next step we **stem** the words in the list.
 This is essentially where we knock the end off the words.
 We do this so that similar words will be recognised as the same word by the algorithm.
 For example in the starfish example we would like it so that the algorithm knows that when it sees 'regenerate', 'regenerated', 'regenerates', 'regeneration' or 'regenerating' that it will know these are really the same word whilst it is building up topics.
 It can't do this itself, so we knock off the word endings so that each of these words will become the same stem - 'regener'.
 Once you have defined `word_rooter`, use this line of code to see that these words all become the same thing `[word_rooter(w) for w in ['regenerate', 'regenerated', 'regenerates', 'regeneration', 'regenerating', 'regerative']]`.
 Note that the word_rooter function, which is a Porter Stemming function, only uses rules of thumb to know where to cut off words, and so for the word 'regerative' it will actually give it a different root to the other words.

 - If we decide to use it the next step will contstruct bigrams from our tweet.
 This part of the function will group every pair of words and put them at the end.
 So the sentence `'i scream for ice cream'` becomes `'i scream for ice cream i_scream scream_for for_ice ice_cream'`.
 A bigram is a word pair like i_scream or ice_cream.
 The reason for doing this is that when we go from sentence to vector form of the tweets, we will lose the information about word ordering.
 Therefore we could lose 'ice cream' amongst tweets about putting ice and antiseptic cream on a wound (for example).
 Later we will filter by appearance frequency and so unnatural bigrams like 'for_ice' will be thrown out as they won't appear enough to make it into the most popular tokens\*.

 \* In natural language processing people talk about tokens instead of words but they basically mean the same thing.
 Here we have 3 kinds of tokens which make it through our cleaning process.
 We have words, bigrams and #hashtags.